provenance-io/p8e-gradle-plugin/README.md

 uberjar they are contained within.
 Ultimately, the p8e-sdk will make use of these classes via the [service provider](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) facility.

-A fully functional minimal example project can be found [here](TODO - needs contract execution added).

 ## Tasks

 ```text